Find Grad Schools

 4 Yearly Graduations

 Indiana University - Bloomington comes in at #15 on our list of the most popular colleges offering doctor's degrees in area studies.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in area studies from IU Bloomington.
-Data shows that IU Bloomington graduates that hold this degree go on to make a median salary of $38,796.
+About 25% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #15